-The title of this stack references one of my favourite artworks, a photograph by William Eggleston that I’ve had tacked to the wall above every desk I’ve worked at for longer than I can remember.
-It features one girl, in a blue dress with white ruffles, lying on a floral sofa with downcast eyes, and her friend, in a batik print red and white dress, leaning in with a gentle gesture and a direct gaze, as if to simply say, I’m here.
-I’m right here.
+Why “Untitled, 1974”: The title of this Substack references the above William Eggleston, a postcard of which I’ve had tacked to the wall above every desk I’ve had for longer than I can remember.
+It features one girl, in a blue dress with white ruffles, lying on a floral sofa with downcast eyes, and her friend, in a batik print red and white dress, leaning in with a gentle gesture and a direct gaze, as if to simply say, “I’m here.
+I’m right here”.
 (As it turns out, that’s exactly what she was saying.)

 “i've missed seeing you and felt like reading your stuff would be a lovely way to feel in your presence and it does and that made me very happy”